 But really it’s not.
 I went out to pick some huckleberries to make some jam or muffins from our huckleberry bush and found that all the ripe ones were gone.

 Disappeared completely only leaving the unripened ones to pick.

 So leaving them on the tree I watched over the next few days as the fruit ripened again to see who was getting there before me.

-Turns out I had numerous culprits and all of the of the flying variety.
+Turns out I had numerous culprits and all of the flying variety.

 It started by me noticing that the branches were waving about so I got out the handy binoculars for a peek.
 Turn out it was a European starling.

 The good news was it was an immature one and it didn’t invite the rest of the flock to join in.

 Next, I saw a flock of about 8 house finches fly into the bush and started munching.
 I don’t think that it’s their food of choice though as they left after only a few bites.

 It was his first experience with a huckleberry bush and although he was having a feast, he kept falling off the branches as they dipped with his weight.

 And then there was the expert!
 The adult American robin.